-As mentioned above, the majority of TPS recipients are legally employed and have families, and many of them own homes.
-In short, most of them pay taxes, actively contribute to the U.S. economy, are part of their communities, and are ensuring their children get a U.S. education.
+As mentioned, the majority of TPS recipients are legally employed and have families, and many of them own homes.
+Most of them pay taxes, actively contribute to the U.S. economy, are part of their communities, and are ensuring their children get a U.S. education.
 To be realistic, not all TPS recipients are going to leave the U.S. once their status ends.
 Most of them will have no other choice but to remain in the country, either because their home countries are still too unsafe to return to or because they want to stay in the U.S. with their families.
-Not to mention that after living here for up to 20 years, most of them do not have strong ties to their home countries anymore.
+Not to mention that, after living here for up to 20 years, most of them do not have strong ties to their home countries anymore.

 Ultimately, the end of TPS status will have significant negative effects on the people and families that are affected directly, as well as on the U.S. workforce and economy.

 Should you have any questions about how this impacts your business or employees, please do not hesitate to reach out to us at firstname.lastname@example.org.

 Content in this publication is not intended as legal advice, nor should it be relied on as such.
 For additional information on the issues discussed, consult a Bridge-affiliated partner attorney or another qualified legal professional.